vassilidzuba/yacic/doc/05-pipelines.md

 - `java11-build`: to build a java artifact using maven -java 11)
 - `java-release`: to build a java artifact in release mode using maven
 - `java-graalvm`: to build a java artifact using maven with graalvm
-- `gcc-build`: to build a Rust program using cargo
+- `rust-build`: to build a Rust program using cargo
+- `zig-build`: to build a Zig program

 [previous](04-images.m)
 [toc](_toc.md)